blobotic/notes_public/psychology/8_social_psychology.md

 **social loafing** - the tendency for people in a group to exert less effort when pooling their efforts toward attaining a common goal than when individually acceptable
 - ex. group projects

-**deinviduation** - the loss of self-awareness and self-restraint occurring in group situations that foster arousal and anonymity
+**deindividuation** - the loss of self-awareness and self-restraint occurring in group situations that foster arousal and anonymity
 - worse behavior because of increased arousal and diminished responsibility

 **group polarization** - the enhancement of a group's prevailing inclinations through discussion within the group